 Enhanced GPS functionality, improved firmware, and better cameras are just a few of the improvements pilots can expect from the latest generation of

 That said, the Phantom 2 Vision+ (P2V+) costs twice as much as Parrot’s newest addition and although there are some significant differences between the two models, which drone offers the best value per dollar?

 This article compares features of both drones to establish whether or not the price difference is justified – whether you’re a seasoned drone pilot looking for a new toy or this purchase represents your first experience in this fun an exciting hobby.

 Parrot Bebop Overview

-With an MSRP of $499 as of this writing (For the latest prices and discounts, check here), the Parrot Bebop is affordable, yet feature-packed despite being in the same price range as many of the “toy” drones sold at retailers around
+The Parrot Bebop is affordable, yet feature-packed despite being in the same price range as many of the “toy” drones sold at retailers around the country.